 Tier 4 Child students, who are over the age of 16, are allowed to work if it is no more than 10 hours a week during term-time; full-time during vacations.

-Tier 4 General Students - only if their sponsor is HEP – are allowed to work between 10—20 hours during term-time (dependant on the level of the course), and full time during vacations.
+Tier 4 General Students - as CSVPA is registered with OfS as a Higher Education Provider, students are allowed to work between 10—20 hours during term-time (dependant on the level of the course), and full time during vacations.

 Note: Please always refer to the UKVI website for up to date information in case of policy changes.